-As of December 31, 2022, the Company has neither engaged in any operations nor generated any revenues.
-All activity for the period from May 20, 2021 (inception) through December 31, 2022 relates to the Company's formation and its initial public offering (the "Initial Public Offering" or "IPO") described below, and, subsequent to the Initial Public Offering, identifying a target company for a Business Combination.
+As of December 31, 2023, the Company has neither engaged in any operations nor generated any revenues.
+All activity for the period from May 20, 2021 (inception) through December 31, 2023 relates to the Company's formation and its initial public offering (the "Initial Public Offering" or "IPO") described below, and, subsequent to the Initial Public Offering, identifying a target company for a Business Combination.
 The Company will not generate any operating revenues until after the completion of its initial Business Combination, at the earliest.
 The Company generates non-operating income in the form of interest income on the proceeds derived from the Initial Public Offering.
-The Company has selected December 31 as its fiscal year end.